Analysts Mean recommendation for AzurRx BioPharma Inc. (AZRX) was 2.20: Is this the key time?

-AzurRx BioPharma Inc. (AZRX) is priced at $0.64 after the most recent trading session.
-At the very opening of the session, the stock price was $0.654 and reached a high price of $0.654, prior to closing the session it reached the value of $0.63.
-The stock touched a low price of $0.617.Recently in News on September 9, 2021, AzurRx BioPharma Announces Positive Results from Independent Data Monitoring Committee Review of Safety Data from Part 1 of RESERVOIR Phase 2 Clinical Trial of Niclosamide for the Treatment of COVID-19 Gastrointestinal Infections.
-Review of Interim Safety Data Concluded with Favorable Recommendation to Continue RESERVOIR Trial as Planned.
+AzurRx BioPharma Inc. (AZRX) is priced at $0.55 after the most recent trading session.
+At the very opening of the session, the stock price was $6.403 and reached a high price of $7.05, prior to closing the session it reached the value of $0.64.
+The stock touched a low price of $5.40.Recently in News on September 10, 2021, AzurRx BioPharma Announces Reverse Stock Split.
+Common Stock Will Begin Trading on Split-Adjusted Basis on September 13, 2021.
 You can read further details here

 AzurRx BioPharma Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $2.6300 on 01/22/21, with the lowest value was $0.5201 for the same time period, recorded on 08/17/21.